KQM-git/TCL/docs/evidence/equipment/artifacts.md

 ## Shimenawa's Reminiscence

-### The buff gained and energy drain can not reoccur if effect has been activated.
+### The buff gained and Energy drain can not reoccur if effect has been activated.

 **By:** Kourinn\#6001

 Evidence: [1](https://i.imgur.com/M5nK6Ne.jpeg) [2](https://imgur.com/a/cscnlJM)

-### Shimenawa energy drain delay
+### Shimenawa Energy drain delay

 **By:** Episodde\#8962
 **Added:** <Version date="2021-08-28" />